Candles

 Sweet/biscuit jar

-When my children were much smaller, I used to keep small sweets in a jar and they were allowed one per day each.
+When my children were much more minor, I used to keep small sweets in a jar, and they were allowed one sweet per day.

-If you have purchased a candle with a lid such as the Yankee candle, then these are perfect for using and they will hold a fair few small sweets.
-Biscuits can also be stored for easy access.
+These are perfect for use if you have purchased a candle with a lid, such as the Yankee candle.
+They will hold a few small sweets, and biscuits can be stored for easy access.

 Loose change